skip to main |

 OK General Foods International coffees has a SUGAR FREE Chai Latte that is sooo yummy!
 I'm not a coffee drinker and I'm not real big on strong mocha...ie the coffee flavor - but this Chai Latte is really good.
 It's flavor reminds me of pumpkin pie - so a cup of it in the mornings, evenings or on a cold day really hits the spot...very comforting!

-(wow that all sounded sort of like a commercial???)
-Now, I'm not exactly sure how legal it is for South beachers, but for a desert / treat it's probably OK for a small cup.
-This is what I do: Take 3 heaping tsp of the sf Chai Latte and place in a jar or container with a lid.
+Take 3 heaping tsp of the sf Chai Latte and place in a jar or container with a lid.
 Add 6 oz water and 2 oz of low fat/skim milk.
 Shake really well til all the powder is Incorporated (I find this mixes better than just stirring as the powder doesn't like to mix otherwise).
 Pour into a coffee cup and microwave til warm or hot -however you like to drink it.
 Give one good stir and enjoy.

 Oh and if you like it a bit extra sweet add a 1/2 to 1 pkt of splenda...but its really not necessary as this is already sweetened.